Surrogate compensation plays a pivotal role in acknowledging surrogates for their valuable contribution and ensuring a smooth surrogacy journey.

 When it comes to first-time surrogate compensation vs. second-time surrogate compensation in Kentucky, experience pays off.

-If you’re an experienced surrogate, your second-time surrogate compensation and even third-time surrogate compensation could be higher.
-This is because your familiarity with the surrogacy process and ability to successfully complete a surrogacy journey inspires trust from the intended parents and your agency.
+If you're an experienced surrogate, your compensation will be higher for second, third and fourth journeys.
+This is because your familiarity with the surrogacy process and ability to complete a surrogacy journey inspire trust from intended parents and your agency.

 Learn more about how experienced surrogate compensation works.